 The Burns Paiute Tribe recommended that the existing priorities in the program be addressed before new priorities are adopted.
 The Council did not add to the statement of existing or emerging priorities.

-The Spokane Tribe of Indians conversely recommended that anything from the 2014 Program's emerging priorities list that has been completed or received substantial implementation funds should be removed from the list.
-The Spokane Tribe of Indians also recommended that the emerging priorities list include the completion of Phase One for reintroduction of anadromous fish into the blocked waters of the upper Columbia, and that priorities across the Basin should be developed consistent with geographical objectives that address inequity throughout the Basin.
-The Council did not remove or change the emerging priorities list - none have been implemented in a way that would make them no longer a priority for the program.
-This includes the priority on blocked area mitigation, and consistent with the Spokane Tribe of Indians recommendation the Council made a strong point in Part II of the draft Addendum that this area needs a significant increase in the level and extent of mitigation implementation, as discussed in the section above on mitigation in the blocked area strategy.
-Draft 2020 Addendum, at 35, 36-37, 41.
+The Spokane Tribe of Indians recommended that anything from the 2014 Program's emerging priorities list that has been completed or received substantial implementation funds should be removed from the list.
+The Spokane Tribe also recommended that the emerging priorities list include the completion of Phase One for reintroduction of anadromous fish into the blocked waters of the upper Columbia, and that priorities across the Basin should be developed consistent with geographical objectives that address inequity throughout the Basin, and commented on the draft to add that funding needs to be equitable across the basin.
+The Council did not remove or change the emerging priorities list - none has been implemented in a way that would make it no longer a priority for the program.
+This includes the priority on blocked-area mitigation, and consistent with the Spokane Tribe of Indians recommendation the Council made a strong point in Part II that this area needs a significant increase in the level and extent of mitigation implementation, as discussed in the section above on the Blocked Area Mitigation Strategy.
+2020 Addendum, Part II, at 3, 4-5, 10-12.